tmischke999/QA-Academy/Curriculum/Syllabus.md

 ---

 ### **Phase 3: Accessibility Testing & Introduction to APIs (Month 3)**
-**Objective:**
-This month will cover two key testing areas: accessibility testing and an introduction to APIs.
+**Objective:** Cover two key testing areas: accessibility testing and an introduction to APIs.
 In the first two weeks, students will focus on understanding accessibility standards and techniques, using tools like NVDA, Axe, and Lighthouse to evaluate web applications for accessibility compliance.
 In the second two weeks, students will transition into learning what APIs are, their role in applications, and how to test them using tools like Postman.

 **Topics Covered:**
 - **Weeks 1–2: Accessibility Testing**